-2. Click the "Startup" tab and activate the application "Alarm Logging Runtime" in the corresponding checkbox:
+2. Click the "Startup" tab and activate the application "Alarm Logging Runtime" in the corresponding check box.

-3. Define the process picture "Alarm_Logging.pdl" as starting screen for the runtime window:
+3. Define the "Alarm\Logging.pdl" process picture as start screen for the Runtime window.

 4. Exit the "Computer Properties" dialog by clicking "OK".